cmusatyalab/deltaic/README.md

 `coda` backs up individual replicas of Coda volumes by connecting to a Coda server via `ssh` and running `volutil dump` and `codadump2tar`.
-File/directory UIDs and mode bits are stored as `rsync`-compatible extended attributes.
+File/directory UIDs and mode bits are stored as rsync-compatible extended attributes.
 ACLs are not stored.

 For performance, `coda` takes incremental volume dumps when possible.